-A: It really depends on the person, how much time you put into practice, prior musical experience, etc. but on average, someone could be playing a few tunes on pipes within 6 months.
+A: It really depends on the person, how much time you put into practice, prior musical experience, etc. but on average, someone could be playing a few tunes on pipes or drums within 6 – 8 months.

 Q: What would I need to get started?

 A: A piper starts on a “practice chanter” which has finger holes in the same positions as a full set of pipes.
 A drummer starts with a practice pad and sticks.
 Either investment is around $100.
 Practice chanters and pads are tools pipers and drummers will continue to learn on after becoming members of the band.